 Contents

 Introduction

 2 Introduction

 The context

 - 6 School violence in the UK

 - 8 The project

 - 10 The six locations

 The young advisers' findings

 - 14 At school

 - 17 Journeys to and from school

 - 18 In the community

 - 22 Results

 The nine challenges

 - 26 How designers can help

 - 28 Section 1: At school

 - 34 Section 2: Journeys to and from school

 - 38 Section 3: In the community

 - 46 The big picture

 - 48 Endnotes

-Design Out Crime is an initiative from the Home Office's Design & Technology Alliance Against Crime and the Design Council.
-The Alliance is tasked with bringing about innovation and encouraging others to 'think crime' in the first stages of others to 'think crime' in the first stages of It is comprised of experts from the world of It is comprised of experts from the world of design, industry and law enforcement.
+Design Out Crime is an initiative from the Home Office's Design & Technology the Home Office's Design and the Design Alliance Against Crime and the Design Council.
+The Alliance is tasked with Council.
+The Alliance is tasked with bringing about innovation and encouraging others to 'think crime' in the first stages of others to 'think crime' in the first stages of others to 'think crime' in the first stages of others to 'think crime' in the first stages of others to 'think crime' in the first stages of others to 'think crime' in the first stages of others to 'think crime' in the first stages of others to 'think crime' and product development.
+It is comprised of experts from the world of design, industry and law enforcement.

 Introduction

 The Design & Technology Alliance Against Crime was established by the Home Office in 2007, tasked with encouraging innovation through 'thinking crime' in the first stages of design, planning and product development.

 As part of the Alliance's work, the Design Council commissioned The Sorrell Foundation to run a Schools Project, exploring the issues young people identify about crime and how they might be resolved through design.
 The project gave young people a voice, established communication routes with policy-makers and provided insights that can help develop briefs for designers.

 We believe it will help designers, manufacturers and policy makers to better understand the scale and effects of the problem and encourage more design commissions in tackling it.
 The Alliance aims to:

-solutions to specific

-crime and disorder

-problems, based on

-an understanding of the methods used by
+Generate positive design solutions to specific crime and disorder problems, based on an understanding of the methods used by offenders.

-Advise on strategies for

-of these solutions.